wayneweicheng/agentic_spec_driven_pipeline/docs/spec-driven-pipeline-with-llms.md

 - Time spent on code syntax and debugging syntax errors
 - Focus on translating requirements into working code
 - Testing happens after code is written
+- Each organization has engineers writing similar patterns repeatedly

-**After (LLM-Generated Code):**
+**After (AI-Assisted Development):**
+- Engineers **build AI agents** customized to the organization's framework
+- Engineers **provide agents with knowledge** about data models, conventions, and rules
+- Engineers **design test frameworks** that enable fast validation
-- Engineers **review** LLM-generated code for correctness
+- Engineers **review AI outputs** (specs and code) for correctness and quality
-- Time spent on validating logic and identifying subtle flaws
-- Focus on ensuring code meets business requirements and quality standards
-- Testing strategy must be designed upfront to validate rapidly-changing code
+- Testing strategy is designed **upfront** to enable rapid iteration
+- Engineers become **reviewers** who validate AI-generated work

 ### The New Engineering Skillset

 Engineers need to develop **advanced skills** in:

-1. **Code Review at Scale**
-   - Quickly identifying logical errors in generated code
-   - Spotting performance issues (inefficient joins, missing indexes, etc.)
-   - Recognizing security vulnerabilities (SQL injection, data exposure)
-   - Understanding generated code patterns across multiple platforms
+1. **AI Agent Customization**
+   - Training agents with organization-specific knowledge
+   - Providing context about existing frameworks and patterns
+   - Defining rules and conventions the agent must follow
+   - Iterating on prompts and examples to improve agent output quality
+   - Building feedback loops to continuously improve agent performance

 2. **Test Strategy Design**
    - Creating comprehensive test suites that can validate any generated code
    - Designing tests that catch edge cases and business logic errors
-   - Building test frameworks that run quickly for rapid iteration
+   - Building test frameworks that run **quickly** for rapid iteration
+   - Using BigQuery emulators or in-memory databases for local testing
    - Ensuring tests remain valid as code changes frequently
+   - **This is super important** - without fast tests, the iteration loop breaks

+3. **Fast Review and Validation**
+   - Quickly reviewing visual diagrams (from spec exports) to understand changes
+   - Identifying logical errors in generated code
+   - Spotting performance issues (inefficient joins, missing indexes, etc.)
+   - Recognizing security vulnerabilities (SQL injection, data exposure)
+   - Understanding generated code patterns across multiple platforms
+   - Providing feedback to improve the AI agent

-3. **Specification Design**
+4. **Specification Design**
    - Writing precise, unambiguous specifications
    - Understanding what can and cannot be expressed in the spec format
    - Anticipating how specs will translate to code
    - Designing specs that are maintainable and evolvable

-4. **Quality Assurance**
+   - Reviewing exported formats (Excel, CSV, diagrams) for accuracy

+5. **System Architecture and Quality Assurance**
    - Validating that generated code meets performance requirements
    - Ensuring generated code follows platform best practices
    - Verifying data quality and correctness at scale
    - Tuning and optimizing generated code when needed
+   - Making architectural decisions about frameworks and patterns

-### The Testing Challenge
+### The Testing and Iteration Challenge

 **This is perhaps the most critical challenge:**